-A Drift of Quills: Fiction Shots #5— It’s flash fiction!
+A Drift of Quills: Fiction Shots #11— It’s quick fiction!
 Three different stories inspired by one picture.
-This round, we’re inspired by a cityscape and a little side trip to our previous works.
+This round: a girl in a fishing boat surrounded by golden fish and twinkling stars.

 Library Heaven isn’t always the library in “Beauty and the Beast.”
 Sometimes there are book spaces that simply take your breath away, or spaces that invite you to curl up and get comfy…

 Who’s one of your favorite supporting characters in a novel?
 This month A Drift of Quills are talking about the supporting characters in our new books—what (or who) inspired them, what they’re like, what their favorite color is… Just kidding about the color!
 Or not.
 Guess you’ll have to read on to find out!